Read the full tentative contract between Seattle Public Schools and its teachers union

 Here is the full contract, which is 79 pages.
 If you’d prefer the union’s summary of the additional benefits, you can view it here.
 A salary schedule for certificated teachers is also available.

 A district official put the estimated cost of the contract at more than $55 million on Tuesday.
-If the union chooses to ratify the contract Saturday, the Seattle’s school board will vote on it at a Sept.
+If the union chooses to ratify the contract Saturday, the Seattle School Board will vote on it at a Sept.
 18 meeting.

 Most Read Local Stories